 Tom was RHS Head Baseball Coach for 18 years with a record of 332-178; 5 conference championships; 16 state playoff appearances; 6 state Quarter-final appearances; 2 state Semi-final appearances; 50 of his former players received college baseball scholarships; 3-time coach of the Arkansas High School All-Star Game.

-Ryan made a name for himself his senior season at RHS and was named to the All-State team in 1994.
+Ryan made a name for himself during his senior season at RHS and was named to the All-State team in 1994.
 Ryan followed up his time at RHS by playing for the Arkansas Razorbacks from 1994-98, highlighted by being selected team captain.
 Ryan was drafted by New York Giants in 1999 and played in both the 1999 and 2000 seasons with the Giants.
-The Giants earned the title of NFC Champions in Ryan’s second year, and they went on to play in Super Bowl XXXV while with the Giants.
-Ryan returned home to Rogers after his playing days in the NFL and maintains an active role in the Rogers community.
-Hale has volunteered time through speaking to student-athletes in the RPS Athletic Department in several capacities and is a strong advocate for youth participating in sports and being involved while in school.
+The Giants earned the title of NFC Champions in Ryan’s second year, and they went on to play in Super Bowl XXXV.
+Ryan returned home to Rogers after his playing days in the NFL and maintains an active role in the local community.
+Hale has volunteered time through speaking to student-athletes in the RPS Athletic Department over the years and is a strong advocate for youth participating in sports and being involved while in school.
 Ryan founded Laneshift, a consulting firm that works with cities, companies, developers, and advocacy groups, planning and designing places for people and for bikes.

 Mitchell was a tackle on the Rogers High School Mountaineers District AA Championship football team of 1964.
 He was selected to the All-District football Team and named All-State Honorable Mention in 1964-65 for RHS.
 Hankins continued his association with high school sports serving as an official and a member of the Arkansas High School Officials Association from 1970-1988.
 A highlight during this time was officiating the 1982 Arkansas High School All-Star Football Game.
 Mitchell also served as a color analyst for KURM radio covering the Mounties football team from 1989-2006.